RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 Each node carries some subset of:

-- **mmWave Radar:** Presence/motion of objects approaching the body envelope.
-Selected for its ability to function in darkness and through obscuration (fog/smoke).
+- **mmWave radar** — presence/motion of objects approaching the body envelope; functions in darkness, through obscuration, and in adverse weather.
-- **IMU (Inertial Measurement Unit):** Critical for determining the orientation of the node relative to the body frame.
+- **IMU** — orientation of that node in the body frame; the substrate for body-frame drift correction.
-- **Microphone Array:** Acoustic localization — direction-of-arrival of sudden sounds (glass break, verbal aggression).
+- **Microphone array** — acoustic localization, direction-of-arrival of sudden sounds (glass break, verbal aggression, vehicle approach).
-- **Short-range LiDAR / ToF:** Close-range geometry where radar resolution is insufficient.
+- **Short-range LiDAR / ToF** — close-range geometry where radar resolution is insufficient.
-- **Environmental Sensors:** Temperature, gas, air quality.
+- **Environmental sensors** — temperature, gas, air quality.
-- **Haptic Actuator:** Silent directional alerts to the wearer.
+- **Haptic actuator** — silent directional alerts to the wearer.

 The **belt node** is the primary compute and battery — easiest to make heavier without compromising comfort.
 Other nodes are slim and beam metadata to the belt over a low-power body-area-network radio.